Table of Contents

 When you have been injured in a construction accident, it can be difficult to establish third-party liability.
 At Lawlor, White & Murphey, our Pembroke Pines construction accident lawyers specialize in personal injury law, with a proven track record of recovering full compensation for accident victims.
 Our experienced team conducts a thorough investigation of your construction accident, collects the necessary evidence to support third-party negligence, and holds those parties accountable.

 Lawlor, White & Murphey offers a free case evaluation to accident victims — get answers to your questions, clarification on the issue of negligence, gain an understanding of the process, and receive an estimate on the level of compensation you may be eligible to receive.
-Contact our office to schedule your complimentary consultation today.
+Contact our office to schedule your complimentary consultation with a Pembroke Pines construction injury attorney today.

 About Pembroke Pines, Florida